- Online: February, July

 1 year full-time

-AQF level 7 bachelor degree in a relevant health, health science, medicine, medical science, or veterinary science discipline; with a minimum GPA of 5.0 in the final year; or equivalent
+AQF level 7 bachelor degree in a relevant discipline; with a minimum grade point average of 5.0 (credit average) in the final year; or other qualifications recognised by the University as equivalent

-Combine your passions for research and healthcare in the tropics.
-Study two core subjects, and tailor your course to suit your interests by choosing four electives from JCU’s wide range of research-based subjects.
-Options include Research Methodologies for Health Professionals, Epidemiology, Biostatistics, Qualitative Research Methods for Public Health Practitioners, and more
+Combine your passion for research with your subject-matter expertise.
+Study two core research subjects, and tailor your course to suit your interests by choosing four electives from JCU’s wide range of research methodology subjects.

-Learn how to develop and write a research proposal and conduct a literature review to an academic standard.
-You will have the opportunity to design your own independent research project including a rationale, methods and ethics application.
-Complete a small-scale research project, then plan and write a research-based thesis and communicate your findings to a variety of audiences.
+Develop a research proposal and conduct a literature review to an academic research standard.
+You will benefit from the opportunity to design your own independent research project, which includes devising a rationale, methodology and ethics application.
+Receive tailored support to complete your small-scale research project.
+Gain experience communicating your findings to a variety of audiences by writing a research-based thesis and presenting your result in a seminar format.

-As you learn how to conduct independent research, you’ll be supported by leading research advisors, who provide personal advice and guidance tailored to your research focus and your own developing research style.
+As you learn how to conduct independent research, you’ll be supported by leading research advisors, who will provide you with personal advice and guidance that is tailored to your research focus and your own developing research style.

-JCU Graduate Diploma of Research Methods [Tropical Health and Medicine] graduates have the skills to succeed in a higher degree by research.
+JCU Graduate Diploma of Research Methods graduates have the skills to succeed in a Higher Degree by Research.